-How pointy the headstock is is just one of many factors to consider when you're looking for the best guitar for playing metal.
+How pointy the headstock is is just one of many factors to consider when you're on the trail to find the best electric guitar for playing metal.

-For one, you're definitely going to need a guitar that offers effortless playability for when it's time to deliver rapid-fire thrash riffs and blistering solos, you'll need an electric that can be set up for a low action and boasts a comfortable neck.
+For starters, you're definitely going to need a guitar that offers effortless playability for when it's time to deliver rapid-fire thrash riffs and blazing solos.
+As such, your new guitar needs to be set up for a low action and also offer a comfortable neck.

-The pick-ups are absolutely vital, too.
-You'll definitely need a high-output bridge humbucker for the tight palm-muted distorted tones that metal demands.
-EMG's active designs have long been the standard pickup of choice, but these days there are plenty of passive options that can capture that level of heft.
+The pickups should be a big consideration, too.
+You'll definitely need a high-output bridge humbucker for the tight palm-muted distorted tones that heavy metal demands.
+EMG's active designs have long been the standard pickup of choice, but these days there are plenty of passive options that can capture that level of heft you need.

-Other factors to consider when buying a guitar for metal include the bridge system - would a Floyd Rose locking tremolo help improve your solos? - should you opt for seven- or eight-strings, or a low-tuned baritone?
+Other factors to consider when buying a guitar for metal include the bridge system - would the addition of a Floyd Rose locking tremolo help improve your solos? - should you opt for seven- or eight-strings, or a low-tuned baritone?
 And, of course, there's the aesthetics to think about: exactly how metal are you prepared to go?

 1. Solar A2.6